Writing Style Guide

 In Florida Tech catalogs and other publications if necessary, the department will be initial cap on first reference only.

-Lowercase: the freshman, sophomore, junior and senior classes.
+Lowercase: the freshmen, sophomore, junior and senior classes.

 Spell as one word, not acousto optic or acousto-optic.